 Question 5.

-What is the lowest point with respect to sea level on land or on the ocean floor?
-What is its height? (this height should be negative).
+What is the lowest point concerning sea level on land or the ocean floor?
+What is its height?
+(This height should be negative)

 Solution: